 DIMENSIONS: 1171 g (2 lbs 9.3 oz) 23″H x 13″W x 12″D – CAPACITY: 45L (2746 cu in)

-The Earth Pak comes equipped with D-rings for easy attachment of tools such as a GPS.
-A padded back panel, wide shoulder straps, a sternum strap and a wide waist belt ensure a tight fit and provide wearing comfort all day long.
+The Sea to Summit Hydraulic Dry Pack comes equipped with very comfortable shoulder straps.
+A sternum strap and a wide waist strap (in the 35L version that we tested) ensure a tight fit and provide wearing comfort all day long.

 The Fishpond Wind River Roll-Top is one of the most thought-through waterproof rolltop backpacks out there.
 It comes with a set of gear straps that can be attached on either side of the backpack to attach extra gear such as a fly rod.
 The front mesh pocket allows easy and quick access to your essentials (not waterproof).